-- approved by the SCA or a similar supervisory authority; - an employee of a licensed entity or a regulated financial institution who has been employed for the past two years; - assessed to have sufficient knowledge and experience in respect of the relevant investments and their risks (following a suitability assessment); - represented by an entity licensed by the SCA; - g.
-A natural person (the "account participant") with a joint account for investment management with a HNWI (the "main account holder"), provided that each of the following conditions are satisfied: - i. the account participant must be an immediate or second degree relative of the main account holder;

-- ii. the account is used to manage the investments of the main account holder and their subscribers; and - iii. written confirmation is obtained from the subscriber (i.e. the account participant) confirming that investment decisions relating to the joint investment account are made on their behalf by the main account holder; - h.
-Special purpose vehicles and trusts established for the purpose of managing an investment portfolio of assets for a HNWI; - i.
-An undertaking which satisfies the following requirements: - . maintains an aggregate total of cash and investments on its balance sheet; or its total equity (after deducting paid up share capital), is not less than AED 4,000,000; and - ii. has sufficient knowledge and experience in respect of the relevant investments and their risks (following a suitability assessment); and j.
-An undertaking which:

-- 1.1.1 has a controller (e.g. a person controlling the majority of the shares or voting rights in the relevant undertaking or possesses the ability to appoint or remove the majority of the relevant undertaking's board of directors); - 1.1.2 is a holding or subsidiary company or - 1.1.3 is a joint venture partner that meets the definition of a Deemed Professional Investor or an Assessed Professional Investor, who, in each case, has been approved by the Company and the Selling Shareholders, in consultation with the Joint Lead Managers and to which the following characteristics apply: (a) a person outside the United States to whom an offer can be made in reliance on Regulation S under the US Securities Act; (b) a person in the DIFC to whom an offer can be made in accordance with the Markets Rules (MKT) Module of the DFSA Rulebook, and made only to persons who meet the "Deemed Professional Client" criteria set out in the Conduct of Business (COB) Module of the DFSA Rulebook and who are not natural persons; or (c) a person in the ADGM to whom an offer can be made in accordance with the Financial Services Regulatory Authority (the "FSRA") Financial Services and Markets Regulations (the "FSMR") and the FSRA Market Rules and made only to persons who are Professional Clients' as defined in the ADGM Conduct of Business Rulebook.
+- approved by the SCA or a similar supervisory authority; - an employee of a licensed entity or a regulated financial institution who has been employed for the past two years; - assessed to have sufficient knowledge and experience in respect of the relevant investments and their risks (following a suitability assessment); or - represented by an entity licensed by the SCA: - g.
+A natural person (the "account participant") with a joint account for investment management with a HNWI (the "main account holder"), provided that each of the following conditions are satisfied: - i. the account participant must be an immediate or second degree relative of the main account holder; - ii. the account is used to manage the investments of the main account holder and their subscribers; and - iii. written confirmation is obtained from the subscriber (i.e. the account participant) confirming that investment decisions relating to the joint investment account are made on their behalf by the main account holder; - Special purpose vehicles and trusts established for the purpose of managing an investment portfolio of assets for a HNWI; - i.
+An undertaking which satisfies the following requirements: - i. maintains an aggregate total of cash and investments on its balance sheet; or its total equity (after deducting paid up share capital), is not less than AED 4,000,000; and - ii. has sufficient knowledge and experience in respect of the relevant investments and their risks (following a suitability assessment); and j.
+An under taking which: 1.1.1 has a controller (e.g. a person controlling the majority of the shares or voting rights in the relevant undertaking or possesses the ability to appoint or remove the majority of the relevant undertaking's board of directors); 1.1.2 is a holding or subsidiary company or 1.1.3 is a joint venture partner that meets the definition of a Deemed Professional Investor or an Assessed Professional Investor, the Selling Sh Managers and a person outs made in relian (b) a person accordance of DFSA Rulebo "Deemed Pro of Business ( are not natural an offer can Services Re Services and FSRA Marke case, has been approved by the Company and hareholders, in consultation with the Joint Lead of to which the following characteristics apply: (a) side the United States to whom an offer can be ace on Regulation S under the US Securities Act; in the DIFC to whom an offer can be made in with the Markets Rules (MKT) Module of the bok, and made only to persons who meet the fessional Client" criteria set out in the Conduct COB) Module of the DFSA Rulebook and who all persons; or (c) a person in the ADGM to whom be made in accordance with the Financial egulatory Authority (the "FSRA") Financial Markets Regulations (the "FSMR") and the translation Rules and made only to persons who are Clients' as defined in the ADGM Conduct of ebook.
+Receiving Banks The list of bar nks attached in Annex 3 of this Prospectus.
+Regulation S Regulation S under the US Securities Act.
+Second Tranche Offer Shares to Second Tranche Subscribers he Second Tranche Document.